Viewer Rating

 A stern Russian woman sent to Paris on official business finds herself attracted to a man who represents everything she is supposed to detest.

-The film's central thesis explicitly promotes individual liberty and the joys of a free-market society by comically contrasting them with the drab, restrictive nature of Soviet communism, making it a clear critique of collectivist ideology.
+The film's central thesis explicitly promotes individual freedom and the joys of Western consumerism, directly contrasting them with the oppressive and joyless nature of Soviet communism.
+This clear ideological stance positions it as a direct critique of collectivism and an endorsement of individual liberty.

 This film features a cast that is traditional for its era, primarily consisting of white actors, with no apparent intentional diversity in casting.
 The narrative does not critique traditional identities or incorporate explicit DEI themes, focusing instead on its romantic and ideological satire.